Compliance & Standards

 • Data quality score per record to flag low-confidence entries for manual review

-Why it matters: QSAs reviewing PCI DSS scope need a clean, deduplicated list of in-scope components.
-Struktive's quality scoring helps prioritise which records need manual verification before submission.
+Why it matters: QSAs reviewing PCI DSS scope need a clean, deduplicated list of in-scope components with a verifiable chain of custody.
+Struktive's quality scoring helps prioritise which records need manual verification, and the WORM-sealed audit pack gives QSAs a tamper-proof evidence document they can independently verify.

 European Regulatory